-SCA can happen to anyone of any age and is linked to Sudden Infant Death Syndrome.
+SCA can happen to anyone of any age and is linked to Sudden Infant Death Syndrome (SIDS).

-The Lion Heart Heroes Foundation seeks to promote heart health for our military community.
+The Lion Heart Heroes Foundation seeks to improve heart health in our military community.

 Raise awareness of sudden cardiac arrest (SCA) and advocate for heart health in the military community